DBU Copenhagen

 DBU Copenhagen (DBU København) is the local governing body for association football and futsal in Copenhagen, Denmark.
 They are responsible for the governance and development of men's and women's football at all levels in the region.
 DBU Copenhagen is a member of the union of local football associations, DBU Bredde, under the Danish Football Association (DBU) and the National Olympic Committee and Sports Confederation of Denmark (DIF).
 The headquarters is located at the Svanemølleanlægget at Østerbro after previously having their residence at the national football stadium.
 Clubs situated in the municipalities of Copenhagen, Frederiksberg, Gentofte, Tårnby and Dragør can be accepted as members of DBU Copenhagen.
-Due to historical reasons a number of older clubs from other municipalities are also member of the association.
-As per 2020, the association consisted of 157 clubs and 45,627 members with the Østerbro-based club BK Skjold being the largest club membership-wise within the association and on a national level.
+Due to historical reasons, several older clubs from other municipalities are also members of the association.
+As of 2020, the association consisted of 157 clubs and 45,627 members with the Østerbro-based club BK Skjold being the largest club membership-wise within the association and on a national level.

 Founded in 1903 as Kjøbenhavns Boldspil-Union (KBU), the spelling was changed in 1936 to Københavns Boldspil-Union (Copenhagen Football Association).
 Its current name was adopted on 1 February 2011.
 The regional football association publishes a magazine Fodboldmagasinet København.
 It has four annual issues and is published in 3,500 copies.
-The magazine was revived in January 2005 (first edition was released in week 6) after a couple of years without a members magazine or football magazine focusing on association football in Copenhagen and related topics.
+The magazine was revived in January 2005 (the first edition was released in week 6) after a couple of years without a members magazine or football magazine focusing on association football in Copenhagen and related topics.
 Between 2005 and 2016, the publication was named Københavnsk Fodbold, until it was renamed in 2017.